 - Folland Organics fruit & vegetables

 - Lucy’s fish & chips (cooked in vegetable oil)

 If you’re interested in visiting norwich you can use this interactive map to search for places and check prices.

 Have we convinced you to add Norwich to your must-see list?
 If so, it’s really easy to add this to your Pinterest board in just a few clicks.

 What else could you do in the UK?

-We adore the Plantation Gardens, right here in Norwich but here’s some other ideas on things to do in the UK.
+We adore the Plantation Gardens, right here in Norwich but here are some other ideas on things to do in the UK.